Altamira Oriole

 Key Features

-- Large, heavy black bill with a blue-gray base
+- Large, thick-based black bill

 When You’ll See Them